Chemomab Therapeutics to Prese - GuruFocus.com

 PR Newswire

-TEL AVIV, Israel, April 19, 2023 /PRNewswire/ -- Chemomab Therapeutics Ltd. (Nasdaq: CMMB) (Chemomab), a clinical stage biotechnology company focused on the discovery and development of innovative therapeutics for fibro-inflammatory diseases with high unmet need, today announced that the company will participate in a number of scientific conferences in April and May.
+TEL AVIV, Israel, April 26, 2023 /PRNewswire/ -- Chemomab Therapeutics Ltd. (Nasdaq: CMMB) (Chemomab), a clinical stage biotechnology company focused on the discovery and development of innovative therapeutics for fibro-inflammatory diseases with high unmet need, today announced that the company will participate in the Aegis Virtual Conference being held May 2–May 4, 2023.
+Chemomab management will present a corporate overview on Wednesday, May 3, 2023.

 Date: